ec78/cab-persistency/README.md

 # cab-persistency
- This supports the Clower, Ito, and Nguyen paper on the persistency of current account balances.
+ This supports the Clower, Ito, Nguyen, and Saadaoui paper on the persistency of current account balances.